 - bad advice from medical professionals

-Breast is ideal, breast is normal, breast is standard, and for young mammalian nurslings… breast is everything.
-Ideally, supplements and extras are unnecessary for young babies (no chaser!).
+Breastfeeding is ideal, it’s normal, it’s the standard, and for young mammalian nurslings… it is everything.
+(No chaser!)
 Breastfeeding is “a biological imperative” (thanks, Alanis Morissette).
 Is breastfeeding itself an imperative for good parenting?
 Of course not.
 But until recently when formula became available, children could not thrive or even live without breastfeeding.
 And so breastfeeding isn’t a lifestyle choice, it’s just how babies are naturally fed.

-A mother continues to give her best/her love/the utmost of her spirit and soul and body to her children even after her milk runs dry.
+A nursing parent continues to give their best/their love/the utmost of their spirit and soul and body to their children even after the milk runs dry.
 It’s how babies were designed to first learn about love.
-Yet, even after weaning children enjoy a continued expression of mama’s love in endless forms.
-I don’t think there’s one way to breastfeed.
-But here I’m sharing with you how *I* am doing it, and also introduce you to the many beautiful ways that other nursing mamas do it.
+I don’t think there’s only one way to nourish a child with one’s liquid gold.
+But here I’m sharing with you how *I* am doing it, and also introduce you to the many beautiful ways that other nursing folks do it.